Nicole Scherzinger: 2010–2012: The X Factor and Killer Love

-Initially hired to co-host with Steve Jones the first season of the American X Factor, Scherzinger's eventual replacement of former judge of The X Factor UK, Cheryl Cole amidst the audition stages as a judge caused controversy.
+Initially hired to co-host with Steve Jones the first season of the USA show of The X Factor, Scherzinger's eventual replacement of former judge of The X Factor UK, Cheryl Cole amidst the audition stages as a judge caused controversy.
 She later received backlash and death threats after sending the result to deadlock in the quarter-final, which resulted in Rachel Crow's elimination.
-She mentored the Over 30s; her final act, Josh Krajcik, was named the runner-up of the season.
+She mentored the Over 30s; her final contestant, Josh Krajcik, was named the runner-up of the season.
 In December 2011, as part of the 25th anniversary of The Phantom of the Opera, Scherzinger performed the song of the same name at the Royal Variety Performance.
 Meanwhile, Killer Love was re-released with four additional songs, including the fifth and final single, "Try with Me".
+Scherzinger left The X Factor USA after the conclusion of the first season.
+She was replaced by Demi Lovato for the second season of The X Factor USA.

 In February 2012, she embarked on her first headlining tour in the United Kingdom, and later briefly appeared in Barry Sonnenfeld's Men in Black 3.
-In June 2012, she was confirmed as the fourth judge for the ninth series of The X Factor UK to replace Kelly Rowland for a reported salary of $1.17 million.
+On June 15, 2012, she was confirmed as the fourth judge for the ninth series of The X Factor UK to replace Kelly Rowland for a reported salary of $1.17 million.
 Scherzinger mentored the Boys category and selected James Arthur, Rylan Clark-Neal, and Jahmene Douglas to compete in the live shows.
-Scherzinger made history and a hugely successful judge on the UK show by becoming the only judge to have all three of her acts in the quarter-final and the second judge to have her remaining two remaining acts as the final two, with Arthur eventually winning the series.
+Scherzinger made history and a hugely successful judge on the UK show by becoming the only judge to have all three of her contestants in the quarter-final and the second judge to have her remaining two remaining contestants as the final two, with Arthur eventually winning the series.
 Scherzinger sang "Don't Cry for Me Argentina" at the Andrew Lloyd Webber: 40 Musical Years tribute show.